Social Media Advertising in 2023

-According to statista.com, the six biggest social media platforms (Facebook, Instagram, Twitter, Pinterest, Linkedin, Youtube, and Snapchat)are continuing to grow their number of users, which is already in the hundreds of millions, if not billions.
-In 2022, how you leverage your social. media channels as a marketing tool will be more critical than ever.
+According to statista.com, the six biggest social media platforms (Facebook, Instagram, Twitter, Pinterest, Linkedin, Youtube, and Snapchat) continue to grow their number of users, which is already in the hundreds of millions, if not billions.
+In 2023, leveraging your social media channels as a marketing tool will be more critical than ever.

 As these social media platforms grow, companies are investing more and more of their marketing budgets into social media advertising as a way to share content, build a relationship and generate some inbound attention.
 In 2019, social media advertising equaled 13% of global advertising budgets.
 Given how important and ubiquitous social media is in peoples' everyday lives, this number may sound low.
 Why focus on social media if it only takes up 13% of the budget globally?
 13% of marketing budgets, spread over several social media platforms, sounds like an afterthought for marketing.
 The thing is, social media advertising is extremely cheap when compared to most traditional forms of advertising.
 So while social media may only take 13% of marketers' budgets, it's money well spent.

 Social media ads are very cheap and very effective, and every marketing team should be taking full advantage of them.
 Social media is also continually growing, while other advertising media, such as cable television and billboards, have been on a slow decline over the past decade.

 Outside of growth, social media advertising also offers you several other advantages.

 - First, you can use sorting algorithms and analytics to target your ads to specific audiences, which is impossible with traditional advertising methods.
 This is the main advantage of social media advertising.
 Being able to target audiences means you have to spend less to reach the same amount of people you'd be reaching with a larger investment in other forms of advertising.